togrupe/dlive-midi-tools/README.md

 2. Select the columns you want to write,

 3. If you also want to create a Reaper Template session, set the corresponding tick.
+The Reaper session file `recording-template.rpp` will be generated into the directory from where the tool was executed.

 4. Click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.